Princess Diana Gets Her Own Commemorative Day: National Kindness Day

 This year on August 31 will mark the twentieth anniversary of the death of the “People’s Princess,” Princess Diana.
 The organization known as The Diana Award, has finally received the support to name a day after her.
-Hello Magazine reports that Princess Diana’s National Kindness Day occurred on March 31, 2017, but it’s energy will carry through until its goal is reached.
+Hello Magazine reports that Princess Diana’s National Kindness Day occurred on March 31, 2017, but its energy will carry through until its goal is reached.

 The day is appropriately named after Princess Diana’s most beloved trait, kindness, with March 31 being known as National Kindness Day.

-Princess Diana is known for her beauty and grace, and royal watchers world wide still grieve her loss.
+Princess Diana is known for her beauty and grace, and royal watchers worldwide still grieve her loss.
 But they can celebrate her loss by joining forces with The Diana Award, and honoring her legacy by embodying her legacy, kindness.
-Princess Diana worked tirelessly her entire life, whether that was in the war torn fields of Bosnia, or holding hands in the hospital with AIDS patients.
+Princess Diana worked tirelessly her entire life, whether that was in the war-torn fields of Bosnia, or holding hands in the hospital with AIDS patients.

-Visiting the land-mine torn areas of Bosnia to meet with children wounded by land-mines was a particular effort of Princess Diana’s.
+Visiting the land-mine torn areas of Bosnia to meet with children wounded by landmines was a particular effort of Princess Diana’s.

-But her list of kindnesses is almost infinite.
-As such, The Diana Award launched National Kindness Day on March 31 of this year, and will continue to honor National Kindness Day for years to come.
+However, her list of kindnesses is almost infinite.
+As such, The Diana Award launched National Kindness Day on March 31 of this year and will continue to honor National Kindness Day for years to come.
 The charity is one whose “mission is to inspire and recognize social action in young people.”

 The website for The Diana Award says they are proudly supported by HRH Prince William, HRH Prince Harry, and the Duchess of Cambridge Kate Middleton.